-The popularity of Frederic Laloux’s book “Reinventing Organizations” highlighted the public’s pent-up needs to redefine the meaning of work.
-For the past decade, various Teal movement or organizational revolutions have been initiated, resulted in many new concepts, including conscious organization, learning organization, flat organization, future of work, social impact organization.
-Although the names are different, the intention is the same – to run organizations with a whole new paradigm.
+In the past decade, Frederic Laloux’s book “Reinventing Organizations” has sparked millions people’s imaginations.
+It catalyzed a new movement for workplace revolution and resulted in many new concepts to be created, including Teal organization, conscious organization, learning organization, flat organization, future of work, social impact organization.
+Although the names are different, the intention is the same–create organizations that offer more autonomy, meaning and opportunities.
 While many people resonate with the vision and are eager to work inside of a Teal organization, few people are ready to create it.
-Some brave souls have tried to convert existing companies to Teal, but success cases are few and far between.
-Let’s explore some of the reasons and share a different perspective.
+Some brave souls have tried to convert existing companies to Teal, but success cases are few.
+Let’s explore some reasons and share a different perspective.

 Evolutionary Purpose: Embrace people-centric purpose while remain responsive to market opportunities.